The Correct Road Risk Insurance for Your Business

 Our Other Motor Trade Policies

 Motor Trade Road Risk Insurance

-- Third Party Fire and Theft (TPFT) is a step-up from Third Party Only.
-TPFT pays out in the event of loss or damage to vehicles under the motor trader’s custody or control in the event of theft or fire, as well as to third party damage or injury claims.
+- Third Party, Fire and Theft (TPFT) – This is a step-up from Third Party Only.
+TPFT pays out in the event of loss or damage to vehicles that are under the motor trader’s custody or control.
+This is in the event of theft or a fire, as well as to third party damage or injury claims.
 This is particularly relevant if vehicles are stolen and burnt out.
-The cost of TPFT cover is nowadays not significantly different to Comprehensive cover.
+The cost of TPFT cover these days is not significantly different to Comprehensive cover.

 - Comprehensive (Comp) – A Comprehensive policy includes the same cover as TPO & TPFT, plus it covers accidental damage to the vehicles that the trader owns or has care of.
 So, if a customer’s vehicle is damaged in an accident while being tested, a Comprehensive policy will cover the cost of the repairs.

 Your Motor Trade Policy